 From the start-up days of producing spoons in a chilly workshop in Maine, Jonathan's Spoons has grown into a successful craft business.
 I have a shop in rural Kempton, Pennsylvania where two brothers; Shawn and Neil Claypoole have joined me in creating my many designs.

-I exhibit my work at select craft shows around the country, to include the annual state show of the Pennsylvania Designer Craftsmen, American Craft Council shows, Paradise City shows, the Philadelphia Buyer's Market, and the New York International Gift Show.
+I exhibit my work at select craft shows around the country, to include the annual American Craft Council shows and Paradise City shows.
 A busy show schedule requires a lot of traveling; fortunately I am often accompanied by my lovely wife, Julia.
 Together, we find it rewarding to share in the offering of quality American made arts and crafts.

 Most of my time is spent creating new products in my Kempton, Pennsylvania shop, traveling to craft shows with Julia, and fathering four beautiful daughters and one son.